juampe/docker-pi-hole-dot/README.md

 # pihole
-Pi-hole Docker image from pi-hole.net with unboud DNS over TLS providers
+Pi-hole Docker image from pi-hole.net with unboud DNS over TLS for severalproviders

+Thanks to https://github.com/stafwag and docker-stafwag-unbound